Best Things to Do in Marrakech, Morocco: Medina Walks, Food Tours, Hammams, Gardens, Desert Nights, Day Trips & Not-to-Miss Experiences

 Mouassine the real traditional Moroccan Hammam

-Book this if: you want a hammam experience that feels more traditional than resort-style.
+Book this if: you want a traditional Moroccan hammam experience with steam, scrub, cleansing, and a more local-feeling ritual than a resort-style spa day.

 SPA day at Ambre Epices - Hammam & Massage with Jacuzzi access